genropy/smartseeds/docs/index.md

 **Essential utilities that grow smart solutions**

-SmartSeeds is a lightweight, zero-dependency Python library providing core utilities for the smart* ecosystem (smartswitch, smartasync, etc.).
+SmartSeeds is a lightweight, zero-dependency Python library providing core utilities for the smart* ecosystem (smartroute, smartasync, etc.).
 Think of it as the seeds from which smart solutions grow.

 ## Features